-A lease-to-own agreement has a clear and definite end goal – that you’re paying the lender to own the equipment at the end of the term.
+A lease-to-own agreement has a clear and definite end goal.
+You’re paying the lender to own the equipment at the end of the term.
 During this pay-off period you don’t have ownership but right-of-use.
 An end-of-lease balloon payment, typically is 10%-20% of the original equipment cost, allows for transfer of title and ownership.

-Flexible financing allows us to customize a structure to best suit your economic and business goals, whether related to cash flow, accounting, tax or asset ownership and depreciation.
+Flexible financing allows us to customize a structure to best suit your economic and business goals.
+They may be related to cash flow, accounting, tax or asset ownership and depreciation.
 Here are some of the more common structures:

 Deferred Payment Plan: